Xon/XenForo-LimitBots/README.md

-# XenForo-BotThreadView
+# XenForo-BlockLoggingBotViews
-Stop bots from incrementing the thread view counter
+Stop bots from incrementing the view counter for:
+- threads
+- media